albill/albill.github.com/_posts/2004-12-20-a-picture-is-worth-a-thousand-words-or-young.markdown

 ---
+author: admin
+date: '2004-12-20 22:11:43'
 layout: post
+slug: a-picture-is-worth-a-thousand-words-or-young
+status: publish
 title: A Picture is Worth a Thousand Words (or Young)
-published: true
-meta: {}

-tags:
+wordpress_id: '328'
+categories:
 - Humor
-type: post
-status: publish
 ---
 <p>I'm not sure what inspired this but I find it <b>very</b> amusing...</p>
 <p>